miyazono/emiyazono.github.io/aboutme.md

 ## My current & recent interests:
 - reducing AI risk by making AI prove its outputs certain properties
   - this is what I spend most of my time on at [Atlas Computing](https://atlascomputing.org/)
-- revolutionary coordination systems
+- "revolutionary coordination systems"
-  - This was the focus of Network Goods, the Venture Studio I ran at Protocol Labs
+  - This was the focus of Network Goods, the venture studio I ran at Protocol Labs
   - We thought about the overlap of mechanism design, social choice theory, and metascience

 ## Prior work